andrea-delas/bookclub-projekt/README.md

-This is my first project as a web developer.
-Also, this website was my end project of web design course.
+This is my first project as a Web Developer.
+Also, this website was my end project of Web Design course.